 We chose to cremate her and have her ashes in a beautiful keepsake box.
 Each of us will decide on a personal keepsake to have a part of her with us.

 # 3 Don’t Rush to Get a New Pet

 While you may want to fill the emptiness and silence take your time.
 The grief process takes as long as it takes.

-Again, this is extremely personal as when is the right time.
-Family members may struggle with feeling they are dishonoring the pet that passed by getting a new dog or cat right away.
+Again, this is extremely personal as to when is the right time.
+Family members may struggle with feeling they are dishonoring the pet that passed away by getting a new dog or cat right away.

 No matter how close you were to your pet, you may want one sooner than you think.
 The kids all talked about getting a new dog within hours of Mae’s death.
-And trust me, we couldn’t have loved or be missing anyone more.
+And trust me, we couldn’t have loved or been missing anyone more.